Spring Veggie Protein Bites Recipe

 Helps maintain healthy skin, hair, and nails

-Calcium (Mozzarella Cheese, Cottage Cheese) - Strengthens bones and teeth
+Calcium (Mozzarella Cheese, Cottage Cheese)

 Supports nerve function and muscle contractions